 It is important for students to be on time for lab and/or clinical activities.
-Effective Fall 2020, a tardy is defined as being between 1 and 15 minutes late to a clinical or lab day and will result in a one point deduction.
+Effective Fall 2020, a tardy is defined as being between 1 and 15 minutes late to a clinical or lab day and will result in a one-point deduction.
 Arriving to a clinical or lab activity more than 15 minutes late will be considered an absence and is subject to the absence policy and point deductions described above.
 Two (2) tardies incurred during one course will equate to an absence, resulting in the use of the excused absence (described above) or a 3-point deduction (whichever applies).

 - If a student will be unavoidably late or will be absent on a scheduled lab day, the student must contact course faculty at least one hour prior to the start time.
 If a student will be unavoidably late or will be absent on a clinical day, the student must contact the clinical instructor at least one hour prior to start time or as soon as possible if a one-hour notification is not possible.
-A "No call, no show" absence for clinical or lab may be grounds for dismissal from a nursing course. - Students needing to cancel individual lab appointments must notify the lab staff or NPC at least 24 hours in advance. - Outside employment is difficult and not recommended during the preceptorship.
+A "No call, no show" absence for clinical or lab may be grounds for dismissal from a nursing course. - Students will utilize a college provided software program to sign up for lab appointments known as Sign-Up Genius (SUG).
+They are also required to cancel appointments as timely as possible using the same program (preferably at least 24 hrs in advance). - Outside employment is difficult and not recommended during the preceptorship.
 Plan ahead for this time period.
 Students are expected to arrive to the clinical setting alert and ready to learn.
 Students should avoid working midnight shifts prior to attending any clinical learning experiences to avoid sleep deprivation that may impair judgment and success in achievement learning outcomes. - Students participating in the preceptorship should expect to work holidays, based on their preceptor's schedule, regardless if the college is officially closed on those dates. - Students issued a court summons should make every attempt to be released from this responsibility by communicating class/clinical hours with the appropriate designee requesting student attendance.
 Students unable to be relinquished of these responsibilities should notify faculty as well as the Nursing Program Coordinator.